Employee Vaccine Exemptions

 What if my healthcare provider will not write an exemption for me?

 Sometimes, a healthcare provider will not write a vaccine exemption, even if they believe vaccination is unsafe for their patient, simply because they don’t know how or what conditions legally qualify.
 Siri & Glimstad attorneys often work with clients and physicians to develop lawfully sound language based on the client’s medical history and diagnosis.
+However, notably, we do not recommend physicians.

 What if my employer refuses to accept a request for a medical exemption?

-Most employers are covered by the Americans with Disabilities Act and, therefore, must accept an employee’s application for a medical vaccine exemption.
+Most employers are covered by the Americans with Disabilities Act and, therefore, must accept an employee’s valid application for a medical vaccine exemption.
 However, the employer can deny the request if it doesn’t meet the law’s requirements or if the employer can prove that providing the exemption poses an undue hardship.

 My employer denied my request for a medical exemption based on “undue hardship.”
 What does that mean?